 Total Mintage: 60,617,703

-The obverse side of the $5 Liberty Gold Half Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
+The obverse side of the Liberty Half Eagle gold coins depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

-The $5 Liberty Gold Half Eagles were minted from 1839 to 1908.
+The $5 Liberty Gold Half Eagle coins were minted from 1839 to 1908.
 The Liberty Head design that was created by the US Mint's engraver Christian Gobrecht appears on many other gold coins that were minted during this period.

-The coins were at first produced with a diameter of 22.5 mm, but in 1840 that was changed to 21.6 mm.
+The Liberty Half Eagle coin was at first produced with a diameter of 22.5 mm, but in 1840 that was changed to 21.6 mm.

 The coins minted in Philadelphia are hard to find for the year 1875 (200 coins).
 Proof coins are even rarer to find if at all possible.
-Proof mintages never exceeded a maximum of 230 pieces per year.
+Proof mintage of the Liberty Half Eagle gold coin never exceeded a maximum of 230 pieces per year.
 In 1887, the mint in Philadelphia only produced 87 proof coins and no 'regular' coins.

 Of the 50 coins that were minted in New Orleans in 1841, none are known to exist today.

-The $5 Indian Gold Half Eagles succeeded the $5 Liberty Gold Half Eagles in 1908.
-The US Mint produced $5 Indian Gold Half Eagles with years of interruption from 1908 to 1929.
+The Indian Half Eagles succeeded the Liberty Half Eagles in 1908.
+The US Mint produced the $5 Indian Gold Half Eagles with years of interruption from 1908 to 1929.
 The coins were struck at the US Mint facilities in Philadelphia, San Francisco, New Orleans and Denver.
 They are composed of 90% gold and 10% copper with each coin containing 0.24187 oz of gold.
-About 14 million Indian Half Eagle gold coins were minted.
+About 14 million coins were minted.
 However, only a tiny amount were minted in proof condition at the Philadelphia facility.
 The obverse side of the coins shows a Native American Indian Chief wearing a traditional headdress and an eagle standing on a bundle of arrows and an olive branch is depicted on the reverse.